-44.12 Migrating from SQLite to MySQL or PostgreSQL
+43.11 Migrating from SQLite to MySQL or PostgreSQL

-You may begin using Bacula with SQLite then later find that you want to switch to MySQL or Postgres for any of a number of reasons: SQLite tends to use more disk than MySQL; when the database is corrupted it is often more catastrophic than with MySQL or PostgreSQL.
+On some older Bacula you may begun using Bacula with SQLite then later find that you want to switch to MySQL or Postgres for any of a number of reasons: SQLite is no longer supported by Bacula; SQLite tends to use more disk than MySQL; when the database is corrupted it is often more catastrophic than with MySQL or PostgreSQL.
 Several users have succeeded in converting by exporting the SQLite data and then processing it with Perl scripts prior to putting it into MySQL or PostgreSQL.
 This is, however, not a simple process.
 Scripts are available on bacula source distribution under examples/database.

-44.13 Backing Up Your Bacula Database
+43.12 Backing Up Your Bacula Database